- Hemp Products

 The best part about the fresh frozen version of the dried herb is it is not likely to degrade as occurs with the conventional curing and drying processes.
 Hemp biomass in the form of fresh frozen dried herb does not pose the risk of reducing its important and coveted qualities ranging from potency to flavor, odor, etc. Those who swear by the fresh frozen herb form are quick to testify it carries the strain’s distinctive odor and also produces the psychoactive component that creates feelings of euphoria.

 The utility of hemp biomass is likely to expand to additional products as time progresses.
-If you were capable of time traveling a decade or two in the future, you would likely find hemp biomass has saturated the mainstream, providing functional utility for all different aspects of life.
+If you were capable of time traveling a decade or two in the future, you would likely find that it has saturated the mainstream, providing functional utility for all different aspects of life.